algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 Logs come in three different sizes and shapes: short, medium, and long.
 Frogger can safely land on these logs without falling into the water, as they float from left to right across the screen.

-Frogger can to jump side to side while on a log, but be careful not to fall into the water.
+Frogger can jump side to side while on a log, but the player has to be careful not to fall into the water.
 Additionally, Frogger can leap from one log to another floating object, moving forward or backward.

 _Logs_: